EsNFish/FSND/projects/02_trivia_api/starter/backend/README.md

 }
 ```

+Thrown when:

-Only thrown when the user attempts to delete a question that doesn't exist.
+- User attempts to delete an id that doesn't exist

 <h3>422</h3>
 Error Response: